 You’ve completed your market research and pinpointed the potential market abroad which is right for your products.
 The next step is to think about how your products are going to get from A to B?
-It is a key challenge to plan an overall international logistics and fulfilment strategy to ensure a continual, reliable supply of your products to your new market.
+It is a key challenge to plan an overall international logistics and fulfillment strategy to ensure a continual, reliable supply of your products to your new market.

 Your decision to expand your product into a potential market abroad is part of a rising trend.
-Cross-border international trade is increasing 28% every year according to a 2015 Accenture and AliResearch report.: Fulfilment houses, transport networks, and compliance companies are growing in number and expertise to meet this increased demand.
+Cross-border international trade is increasing 28% every year according to a 2015 Accenture and AliResearch report.: Fulfillment houses, transport networks, and compliance companies are growing in number and expertise to meet this increased demand.